 About my work

 My work is about content.
 Type and typography are vehicles for content, which makes my work by definition highly multidisciplinary.
-Indeed, for me its interest derives from the continued crossing-over into other domains, whether they are history, technology, fine arts, crafts, linguistics or teaching.
+For me its interest derives from the continued crossing-over into other domains, whether they are history, technology, fine arts, crafts, linguistics, or teaching.
 This stance is reflected in my work, as I engage with all related aspects of my trade.
 In my view, expertise arises from the interplay and cross-fertilisation of these various elements.
 When I make and use type, general cultural, narrowly technical and specialised artistic skills all come together in an integrated approach to typographic design.

 - Nassim typeface selected among the Best typefaces of 2011 by typographica.org.

 - Nassim typeface selected by the jury of the Letter.2 competition of the ATypI, 2011.

 - Aisha typeface selected for the juried ‘Type Annual 2011’ of UK design magazine Creative Review

 - Aisha typeface nominated for the Design Award of the Federal Republic of Germany, 2011

 - ‘Certificate of Excellence in Typeface Design’ for Aisha typeface in the TDC2 2010 competition

 - Nassim typeface shortlisted by the Design Museum London in the category Typography as ‘Design of the Year 2007’ and exhibited in the accompanying show